FourThievesVinegar/solderless-microlab/docs/assembly.md

 ### Control Unit assembly

-Assembling the Control Unit involves assembling and wiring several electronic components of the MicroLab.
+Assembling the Control Unit involves assembling and wiring most of the electronic components of the MicroLab.
+It's all down hill from here.

 For full instructions, including the cables for connecting to the Pumps Unit, see [MicroLab Control Unit Assembly](/docs/assembly-control-unit.md).

 ### Pumps Unit assembly

-The Pumps Unit is assembled by mounting the various pumps and sockets to the printed housing and lid.
+The Pumps Unit is assembled by mounting the various pumps and 12v electrical sockets to the printed box and lid.

 For full instructions, see: [Pumps Unit](/docs/assembly-pumps-unit.md)

-### Reactor Unit assembly
+### Reactor assembly

-Assembling the reactor unit involves three major steps: assembling the Reactor Stand, attaching the Pumps Unit, and assembling the Reactor Core itself.
+Assembling the Reactor unit involves three major steps: assembling the Reactor Stand, attaching the Pumps Unit, and assembling the Reactor Core itself.

+For Reactor Core assembly instructions, see [MicroLab Reactor Core Assembly](/docs/assembly-reactor-core.md).

-For full instructions, see [MicroLab Reactor Unit Assembly](/docs/assembly-reactor-unit.md).
+For Stand and Reactor Unit assembly, see [Microlab Reactor Unit Assembly](/docs/assembly-reactor-unit.md).

 ### Temperature Control Unit assembly